Torenrob/ShewStringFE/README.md

 Ensure that your API endpoints match those defined in the backend repository.
 Update API URLs in the `src/api/` directory if needed.

+## Backend Repository

+For the backend of the Calendar Budgeting Application, please refer to the [EndsAPI](https://github.com/torenrob/endsapi).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.